-Dealing in prohibited periods

-3.69 A director may not deal in any securities relating to the issuer:

-(a) during a closed period as defined; and

-(b) at any time when he is in possession of price sensitive information in relation to those securities or otherwise where clearance to deal is not given in terms of paragraph 3.66.

-3.70 The JSE may waive compliance with paragraph 3.69 in situations where the director has no discretion in the transaction.
-The JSE must be consulted for a ruling in these cases and if a waiver is granted the announcement must clearly explain the reasons why the director had no discretion to deal.

-Dealings by associates of directors and investment managers
+[moved up]Dealings by associates of directors and investment managers

-3.71 A director must advise the following parties of the name(s) of the issuer(s) of which he is a director:
+3.71 A director must advise the following parties of the issuer(s) of which he/she is a director:

-(a) any associate of his; and/or
+(a) any associate of his/her; and/or

-(b) any investment manager dealing on his/her behalf or on behalf of any person associated with him where either he/she or any person associated with him has funds under management with that investment manager, whether on a discretionary basis or not.
+(b) any investment manager dealing on his/her behalf or associates, whether on a discretionary basis or not

+.

-3.72 A director must advise all of his associates in writing that they must notify him immediately after they have dealt in securities relating to the issuer(s) in order provisionsfor him to comply with paragraph 3.65.
+3.72 A director must advise all of his/her associates that they must notify him/her immediately after they have dealt in securities relating to the issuer(s) in order comply with the dealings provisions.

-3.73 A director must advise his investment manager in writing that they may not deal in any securities relating to issuer(s) of which he is a director unless it obtains his express consent in writing.
+3.73 A director must advise his/her investment manager that they may not deal in any securities relating to issuer(s) of which he/she is a director unless it obtains his express consent.

-3.74 Paragraphs 3.63 to 3.73 do not override the provisions of the FMA and should not be construed as additional defences or exclusions from having to comply with the FMA.
-Issuers may impose more rigorous restrictions upon dealings by directors if they so wish or if it is appropriate in certain circumstances.
+3.74 The dealings provisions do not override the FMA and should not be construed as additional defences or exclusions from having to comply with the FMA.

-Notification of change in auditor
+Notification of change in auditor [Moved out of Section 3, see Relocation Report]

 3.75 An issuer must notify the JSE of: